ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/trim-versions.md

 :::image type="content" source="media/version-history/trimming-workflows.png" lightbox="media/version-history/trimming-workflows.png" alt-text="Diagram of trimming workflows.":::

 > [!NOTE]
-> Trim jobs are background jobs whose processing depends on a factors such as volume of file versions the job has to evaluate, service health, other jobs that need to be processed on the farm, and off-peak hour processing logic.
-However, you can always track progress of the job.
+> Trim jobs are background jobs that are influenced by factors such as the volume of file versions to be evaluated, service health, and other jobs being processed on the farm.
+They are also subject to off-peak hour processing logic.
+The progress of a trim job can always be tracked.

 ## Review impact by running ‘What-if’ analysis